MetaMask/devrel-articles/digital-identity-and-siwe/index.md

 Everywhere you go, you have a digital identity.
 This identity is the collection of data that represents your activity online.
 It is challenging to stay truly anonymous online in this era of social media.

 If you are present on a social like Facebook or TikTok, you probably have seen disturbing advertisements after visiting a website seemingly unrelated to those platforms.
-This is because websites implement a variety of cross-site tracking technologies, identifying you across the Internet.
+These advertisements are possible because websites implement a variety of cross-site tracking technologies, identifying you across the Internet.

 ## An Overview of Digital Identity In Present-Day Earth, 2023

 "Digital Identity" refers to a person or entity's identity existing in the digital world.
 It encompasses the information, attributes, and characteristics associated with a person or entity.
 You can use identity for various purposes, such as authentication, authorization, and access control.
 In tech jargon, a digital identity is an online or networked identity adopted or claimed in cyberspace by an individual, organization, or electronic device.

 Digital identities can be centralized or decentralized, depending on how they are created and managed.
-Centralized digital identities are controlled by a single entity, such as a government or a corporation, while decentralized digital identities are controlled by the individual or entity they represent.
+A single entity, such as a government or a corporation, controls centralized digital identities, while the individual or entity they represent controls decentralized digital identities.

 A user's digital identity can have simple attributes like: